Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Comparative Statics of Scoring Rules

 \section{Comparative Statics of Scoring Rules}

-As discussed in \cref{sec:static_is_optimal}, the ideal situation cannot be implemented in dynamic contracts since we claim that the effort-maximizing static scoring rule at time $\stoptime$ is not effort-maximizing at time $t<\stoptime$.
-However, this argument alone is insufficient since in earlier time, the agent is more uncertain about the states, and hence is easier to be incentivized.
-In this appendix, we formalize this intuition using a comparative statics on static scoring rules.
+As discussed in \cref{sect:discussions}, the ideal situation cannot be implemented in dynamic contracts since we claim that the effort-maximizing static scoring rule at time $\stoptime$ is not effort-maximizing at time $t<\stoptime$.
+However, this argument alone is insufficient since, in earlier times, the agent is more uncertain about the states and hence it is easier to incentivize.
+In this appendix, we formalize this intuition using comparative statics on static scoring rules.

-To simplify the exposition, we consider a specific static environment where if the agent exerts effort, the agent may receive an informative signal in $\lbr{\good,\bad}$ that is partially informative about the state.
+To simplify the exposition, we consider a specific static environment where , if the agent exerts effort, the agent may receive an informative signal in $\lbr{\rsignal,\lsignal}$ that is partially informative about the state.
 Otherwise, the agent does not receive any signals and the prior belief is not updated.
-Let $f_{\theta,s}\in(0,1)$ be the probability of receiving signal $s$ conditional on state~$\theta$.
+Let $f_{\theta,s}\in(0,1)$ be the probability of receiving signal $s$ conditional on state~$\theta$, with $\sum_{s\in\{\rsignal,\lsignal\}} f_{\theta,s} = 1$ for any $\theta$.
 That is, signals are not perfectly revealing.
-We focus on the case when the prior $D < \frac{1}{2}$.
+We focus on the case when the prior $\prior < \frac{1}{2}$.

-\cref{prop:static_moral_hazard} shows that the utility function of the effort-maximizing scoring rule is V-shaped with a kink at the prior, that is, the effort-maximizing scoring rule offers the agent the following two options: $(0,1)$ and $(\frac{D}{1-D},0)$.
-The agent with prior belief $D$ is indifferent between these two options.
-Moreover, any belief $\posterior > D$ would strictly prefer $(0,1)$ and any belief $\posterior<D$ would strictly prefer $(\frac{D}{1-D},0)$.
+\cref{prop:static_moral_hazard} shows that the utility function of the effort-maximizing scoring rule is V-shaped with a kink at the prior, that is, the effort-maximizing scoring rule offers the agent the following two options: $(0,1)$ and $(\frac{\prior}{1-\prior},0)$.
+The agent with prior belief $\prior$ is indifferent between these two options.
+Moreover, any belief $\posterior > \prior$ would strictly prefer $(0,1)$ and any belief $\posterior<\prior$ would strictly prefer $(\frac{\prior}{1-\prior},0)$.

-Next we conduct comparative statics.
+Next, we conduct comparative statics.
 The expected score increase for exerting effort under the effort-maximizing scoring rule is